 IBSA Manufacturing was tasked with leading one of these cross sector projects.
-Initially the project scope was focused on examining whether coding/programming skills are included in Training Packages, and to determine the scope and scale of change required to ensure the ongoing relevance of existing training products for a rapidly changing workplace.
+Initially the project scope was focused on examining whether coding/programming skills are included in manufacturing and related Training Packages, and to determine the scope and scale of change required to ensure the ongoing relevance of existing training products for a rapidly changing workplace.